jinzhao-sun/jinzhao-sun.github.io/_pages/openings.md

 6. EPSRC postdoctoral fellowship.
 The current round only supports applications in mathematics or energy.

-Feel free to reach out to me if you are interested in joining or visiting the group.
+Feel free to reach out to me if you are interested in joining or visiting the group, either short-term or long-term.